 4. Provide Concise Answers

 LLMs prioritize content that directly addresses user queries.
-While long-form content is still valuable for depth, concise answers are essential for AI-driven summaries.
+Long-form content is still valuable for depth, but concise answers are essential for AI summaries.

 Implementation Tips: